 It depends.
 The amount of benefit you receive depends on the injury and associated costs.
 For example, a trip to the ER might pay $300 for the ambulance, $500 for the ER visit, $1,200 of for the surgery, $1,500 for the hospital admittance, and $50 for a physician follow up.
 It doesn’t matter what other insurances you have; it will pay upon covered accidents and the corresponding treatments.
 The money goes directly to you.
 With deductibles, copays, coinsurance, and premiums seemingly increasing higher and higher, these accident policies can offset the cost and leave you a cushion.
 Or, you can use the money however you want.
 Benefits are also income tax-free.

 Good plans also cover accidental death and dismemberment.
+In other words, there is a life insurance component if you die from an accidental injury.
 Most plans will pay up to $100,000 for common carrier accidental death, $75,000 for car vehicle accidental death, etc.

 As we mentioned, some plans pay up to the out-of-pocket maximum of your health insurance.
 For example, let’s say you broke your leg ice skating.
 Your bill is $2,430 dollars because you are in your insurance’s deductible phase.
 Your plan pays the $2,430.